deckhouse/sds-local-volume/docs/README.md

    kubectl get sc local-storage-class
    ```

 If StorageClass with the name `local-storage-class` is shown, then the configuration of the `sds-local-volume` module is complete.
-Now users can create PVs by specifying StorageClass with the name `local-storage-class`.
+Now users can create PVCs by specifying StorageClass with the name `local-storage-class`.

 ## System requirements and recommendations